comporg23/BBS/group_chat.md

 1. Tap the "join group chat" button in your app
 2. Use `conference.jabber.am` as a component domain
 3. Search for `comporg23`

+## Other chats

+There is a general purpose but sort of tech oriented local chat:

+room: `sarian`
+conference server: `conference.jabber.am`

+and the incomplete list of xmpp rooms exists [here](https://search.jabber.network/rooms/1)